-1. In order to ensure the proper application of this Chapter, the Parties shall cooperate, through the customs authority of each Party, in verifying whether a product is originating and in compliance with the other requirements provided for in this Chapter.

-2. If the claim for preferential tariff treatment was based on a statement on origin referred to in subparagraph 2(a) of Article 3.16, after having first requested information in accordance with paragraph 1 of Article 3.21, the customs authority of the importing Party conducting the verification may also request information from the customs authority of the exporting Party within a period of two years after the importation of the products if the customs authority of the importing Party conducting Party conducting the verification considers that additional information is necessary in order to verify the originating status of the product.
-The request for information should include the following information:

-(a) the statement on origin;

-(b) the identity of the customs authority issuing the request;

-(c) the name of the exporter;
+- 1. In order to ensure the proper application of this Chapter, the Parties shall cooperate, through the customs authority of each Party, in verifying whether a product is originating and in compliance with the other requirements provided for in this Chapter. - 2.
+If the claim for preferential tariff treatment was based on a statement on origin referred to in subparagraph 2(a) of Article 3.16, after having first requested information in accordance with paragraph 1 of Article 3.21, the customs authority of the importing Party conducting the verification may also request information from the customs authority of the exporting Party either by the end of two years after the date of importation of the products or by the end of 38 months after the date of the making out of that statement on origin, whichever is earlier, if the customs authority of the importing Party conducting the verification considers that additional information is necessary in order to verify the originating status of the product.
+The request for information should include the following information: - (a) the statement on origin; - (b) the identity of the customs authority issuing the request; - (c) the name of the exporter;

-(d) the subject and scope of the verification; and

-(e) if applicable, any relevant documentation.
+- (d) the subject and scope of the verification; and - (e) if applicable, any relevant documentation.